fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 The configuration parameters in the URL are as follows:

-* user: user name for logging in to the TDengine.
+* user: user name for logging in to the DThouse.
 The default value is 'root'.
 * password: the user login password.
 The default value is 'taosdata'.
 * cfgdir: directory of the client configuration file.
 It is valid only for JDBC-JNI.
-The default value is `/etc/taos` on Linux and `C:/TDengine/cfg` on Windows.
+The default value is `/etc/taos` on Linux and `C:/DThouse/cfg` on Windows.
 * charset: character set used by the client.
 The default value is the system character set.
 * locale: client locale.
 The default value is the current system locale.
 * timezone: timezone used by the client.
 The default value is the current timezone of the system.